Lana Del Rey: 2020–2021: Chemtrails over the Country Club, Blue Banisters, and poetry collections

 In September 2020, Del Rey was featured on a remix of Matt Maeson's 2019 song "Hallucinogenics".
 The duo had previously performed the song together live in 2019.
 In November 2020, Del Rey announced that she would release a digital record composed of "American standards and classics" on Christmas Day, though it has yet to be released.
 The record features several songs recorded with Nikki Lane.
-The same month, she contributed to a documentary about Liverpool F.C., The End of the Storm, where she performed the club's anthem, "You'll Never Walk Alone".
+In the same month, she contributed to a documentary about Liverpool F.C., The End of the Storm, where she performed the club's anthem, "You'll Never Walk Alone".
 Del Rey also released the cover as a limited-edition single, with all profits going to the LFC foundation.
-Del Rey is known to be a fan of the club, and has attended matches at Anfield.
+She is known to be a fan of the club and has attended matches at Anfield.
 Del Rey started dating reality tv star Sean Larkin in September 2019.
 The pair split in March 2020.
 In December 2020, it was reported that she was engaged to musician Clayton Johnson.

 On March 19, 2021, Del Rey released her seventh studio album, Chemtrails over the Country Club, to critical acclaim.
 Announced in 2019, the album was originally slated for release in 2020 under the title White Hot Forever but was postponed in November 2020 due to a delay in vinyl manufacturing.
 Like Norman Fucking Rockwell!, Chemtrails over the Country Club was mostly produced by Del Rey alongside Jack Antonoff.
 It was preceded by the singles "Let Me Love You like a Woman" on October 16, 2020, and the title track on January 11, 2021.
 Music videos were released for both songs as well as "White Dress".